wso2-incubator/twitter-sentiment-analysis/README.md

             200K using method 1 to find sentiments was 61.1%
             200K using method 2 to find sentiments was 56%

+            100K using method 1 to find sentiments was 61.1%
+            100K using method 2 to find sentiments was 56%

    **2. Word2Vec in Python's Gensim Library**